-Michigan State wins in romp over Nebraska, faces Michigan next with Big Ten title on line
+Seniors star in Michigan State's romp over Nebraska; Michigan up next with Big Ten title on line

 It was a better showing for Nebraska, which got blown out in its last game at Michigan, a game that saw coach Tim Miles bench three of his starters in the second half.

 “There’s playing hard and then there’s playing hard and playing well,” Miles said.
 “We have to be able to do both.
 I thought we did a lot of things right tonight.
 You look at the Michigan game and that was such a disappointment.
-We’ve got to have more and I thought tonight we did.
+We’ve got to have more, and I thought tonight we did.

-“There are no moral victories, but we got it back to seven then Tillman hits a three.”
+“There are no moral victories, but at the same time we fought back.”

+Michigan State fought back, too.
+From the disappointment of Saturday’s loss and now they hope to take advantage of some help from Minnesota.

+If the seniors play like they did on Tuesday, the showdown with Michigan could yield a championship.

 mcharboneau@detroitnews.com